waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Battle Strategy (Blackthorn Gym)
 - Leader Clair: Dragonair Lv37 x3, Kingdra Lv40.
-- Typhlosion (Lv45) with Thunderpunch is key for Kingdra.
-- Graveler (Lv44) with Earthquake for Dragonairs.
+- Kingdra Strategy: Only weak to Dragon.
+Use Typhlosion (Lv45) with Thunderpunch and Graveler (Lv44) with Earthquake for consistent neutral damage.
+Use Max Potion as needed.
-- Prep: Catch Swinub/Jynx in Ice Path for Ice-type moves.
+- Dragonair Strategy: Weak to Ice.
+Catch Swinub or Jynx in Ice Path to handle them easily.

 ## Tile Mechanics
 - FLOOR: Walkable.
 Verified.